 In the spring of 2016, the movie "Climate Hustle" was introduced in theaters in a one-day showing.

 A Republican club that I belonged to went, but I had a conflict and couldn't make it.

 The movie claims that global warming is not real, or at least if it's happening, human activity is not the cause.
-The very title -- "Hustle" is inspired by the claim that the whole thing is a fraud, and there is a skit in the movie of a con man playing a fraudulent card game as an analogy to the story climate activists are telling about global warming.
+The very title -- "Hustle" is inspired by the claim that the whole thing is a scam, and there is a skit in the movie of a con man playing a fraudulent card game as an analogy to the story climate activists are telling about global warming.

 In the fall of that year, I decided to give a talk on the climate debate in front of a small science club, and to get the climate skeptic side of the argument, I bought the DVD and investigated the many factual claims it made.

 I found the movie unpersuasive, to put it mildly, but as I read about global warming, I was also profoundly disappointed with the approach of most of the existing left-leaning environmental movement, and decided to become a climate activist, to try to inject some sense into the discussion.